Guide To Luxor Egypt And Perfect Luxor Itinerary

 In this narrow valley that winds between the arid reliefs of the Libyan desert hide real treasures.
 You are here on the west bank of the Nile, on the side of the setting sun, the symbol of the abode of the dead, in opposition to the east bank where the temples of Karnak and Luxor dedicated to the god Amon are located.
 It is the place chosen by the pharaohs of the New Kingdom to house their tombs.
 If the kings of the Old and Middle Kingdoms were buried in huge pyramids, those of the New Kingdom preferred discretion to avoid (in vain) looting.
 Large amounts of gold and jewels accompanied them to the afterlife.
 Among the most beautiful tombs, admire those of Seti I, Ramses III, Ramses IV, and Ramses VI.

-My advice: after your visit, stop by the Ramesseum Rest House café (phone: 201 061 848 160).
+Tip: after your visit, stop by the Ramesseum Rest House café (phone: 201 061 848 160).
 The owner, Mohammed Abdelrassoul, comes from an emblematic family of tomb discoverers and will be happy to tell you his story!

 The Valley of the Queens